 Notwithstanding a drift overseas – which is necessary to deploy the mountain of cash it manages, which is growing in the billions, including more than $1 billion in monthly member contributions alone – Kemp says AustralianSuper will continue to invest in attractive Australian opportunities.

 This is part I of a two-part interview with Nik Kemp of AustralianSuper.
-Keep an eye out for part II in the coming weeks, where Kemp speaks about opportunities in the energy transition.
+Click here for part II, where Kemp speaks about opportunities in the energy transition.

 [i3] Insights is the official educational bulletin of the Investment Innovation Institute [i3].
 It covers major trends and innovations in institutional investing, providing independent and thought-provoking content about pension funds, insurance companies and sovereign wealth funds across the globe.